webauthz/handbook/README.md

 The values are determined by the authorization server administrator.

+The client application SHOULD store the discovery information, indexed by the exact value of `webauthz_discovery_uri`.
+This is because any change in the value of `webauthz_discovery_uri` could result in a different document.

-The application should store this information.
-The application SHOULD check to see if the discovery settings have changed each time it receives a 401 or 403 status code from the resource server.
+The application SHOULD
+check to see if the discovery settings have changed each time it receives a 401 or 403 status code from the resource server.
 Existing HTTP mechanisms such as the `HEAD` request, entity tags, and conditional requests are sufficient